Ichiyō Higuchi: Early life

-Natsuko Higuchi was born in Tokyo on 2 May 1872 as the fourth child and second daughter of Noriyoshi Higuchi and Ayame "Taki" Furuya.
+Higuchi was born in Tokyo on 2 May 1872 as the fourth child and second daughter of Noriyoshi Higuchi, a samurai, and Ayame "Taki" Furuya.
+Official documentation states her name as Natsuko Higuchi, though she would often refer to herself as Natsu Higuchi (樋口 奈津, Higuchi Natsu).
 Her parents were from a peasant community in nearby Yamanashi Prefecture, but her father had managed to procure samurai status in 1867.
 Despite only enjoying the position for a short time before the samurai caste was abolished with the Meiji Restoration, growing up in a samurai household was a formative experience for her.

 In 1886, she began studying waka poetry at the Haginoya, a private school run by Utako Nakajima.
-Here she received weekly poetry lessons and lectures on Japanese literature.
-There were also monthly poetry competitions in which all students, past and present, were invited to participate.
+There, she received weekly poetry lessons and lectures on Japanese literature.
+There were also monthly poetry competitions in which all students, previous and current, were invited to participate.
 Poetry taught at this school was that of the conservative court poets of the Heian period.
 She felt inferior and unprepossessing among the other students, the great majority of whom came from the upper-class.

 Her compulsion to write became evident by 1891 when she began to keep a diary in earnest.
-It would become hundreds of pages long, covering the five years left in her life.
+It would become hundreds of pages long, covering five years left of her life.
 With her feelings of social inferiority, her timidity, and the increasing poverty of her family, her diary was the place where she could assert herself.
-Her journals were also a place for her to assert objectivity and included her views on literary art as well as others' views on her work.
+Her diaries were also a place for her to assert objectivity and included her views on literary art as well as others' views on her work.